 These days, big software companies are valued by the quality and amount of data they collect and use.
-While this can be misused (*cough* Mr. Zuckerberg *cough*) it also allows these companies to provide an incredible amount of valuable data to its users.
+While data through cloud computing, machine learning, and customer use can be misused (*cough* Mr. Zuckerberg *cough*) it also allows these companies to provide an incredible amount of valuable data to their users.

 This is especially true for Amazon sellers when it comes to keyword tools.
-Almost no keyword tools will tell you where their Amazon search data is coming from, and they all seem to pump out different numbers for search volume—so who’s telling the truth?
+Almost no keyword tools will tell you where their Amazon search data is coming from, and each platform seems to pump out different numbers for search volume—so who’s telling the truth?